Siemens Desiro: Desiro City

 Desiro City is a high-capacity commuter EMU for the UK market building on the Desiro UK and Desiro Mainline, with a reduction in weight and energy use, and with 'fly-by-wire' controls.

 A £1.6 billion order for 115 eight-car and twelve-car units (1,150 vehicles) for the Thameslink rolling stock programme was awarded in 2011 and finalised in 2013.
 The vehicles were given the designation Class 700.

 In 2014, South West Trains ordered 30 Class 707 five-car units, at a cost of £210 million.

 In 2017, South Western Railway announced that they would be replacing the Class 707s with Class 701 trains.
 In April 2020, Southeastern signed a deal to lease the Class 707s for extra capacity.

+Twenty-five six-car Class 717s were ordered by Govia Thameslink Railway in December 2015 to replace Class 313 trains on services into Moorgate, entering regular service from March 2019.

 Desiro HC

 At InnoTrans 2014, Siemens presented its Desiro High Capacity (Desiro HC) offering.
 The Desiro HC consists of single deck motor cars with up to four intermediate double deck coaches, which combines accessibility with capacity.